Trout season right around the corner for Pennsylvania anglers

 The songbirds are here and have been around for weeks.
 Trout fishermen likewise already are plying the water from West Virginia to New York and Virginia to Ohio.

-When Pennsylvania — the Northeast's stocked-trout king, releasing close to 3.15 million brooks, browns, rainbows and golden rainbows annually, more than anyone else — opens its statewide season April 15, things will really heat up.
+When Pennsylvania — the Northeast's stocked-trout king, releasing close to 3.15 million brooks, browns, rainbows and golden rainbows annually — opens its statewide season Saturday, things will really heat up.

 “The opening day of trout season is always a big event that anglers and their friends and families look forward to each year,” Pennsylvania Fish and Boat Commission executive director John Arway said.
 “It's a way to kick off spring and start another season of fishing and creating memories.”